 The service, which will use existing local railway logistics between China and Europe, will begin by the end of March.
-Itochu Logistics, a subsidiary of Itochu, has been conducting trials of the Japan-Europe freight service since January.
+Itochu Logistics, a subsidiary of Itochu, had conducted trials of the Japan-Europe freight service since January.

-Itochu has been working with logistics providers Chinese Railway & Itop Logistics in China and Gefco in Europe.
+Itochu has been working with logistics providers China Railway & Itop Logistics in China and Gefco in Europe.

 The first leg of the service will involve shipping cargo by sea from Japan to Dalian and Shanghai.
 After that, the cargo will be trucked by Itochu Logistics' to train stations inside China, including one in the city of Manzhouli.

 There are two rail routes: a northern route traversing Russia, Belarus and Poland; and a southern route to Hamburg, Germany and other areas via Kazakhstan.

 Shipping in both directions will take about 25 days, compared to around seven days by air, but be up to 50% cheaper.

 Itochu expects to transport automotive parts, electronics and apparel from Japan to Europe, and receive automobiles, baby formula, processed foods and other products from the continent.

 The company will be responsible for all logistics.